hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4154

 Have they not traveled in the land to see what was the end of those who came before them?
-They were far superior in strength and left a more impressive marks in the land, but Allah seized them for their sins, and they had none to protect them from Allah.
+They were far superior in strength and left more impressive marks in the land, but Allah seized them for their sins, and they had none to protect them from Allah.

 # 4155